JackW-Dev/Advent-Of-Code/README.md

 I have set myself the following goals:
 - Complete all challenges available throughout the course of the month
-- Use a different language each day (or at least try to)
+- Use a different language each day (or at least try to) - Failed :(

 | Day | Language |
 | :-: | :-: |